Wolfman1219/bunny/README.md

 # Transfer Learning for Image Classification

-This repository contains code for transfer learning on three different image classification tasks: malaria classification, Stanford Online Products classification, and bunny classification.
+This repository contains code for transfer learning on bunny image classification.
 All three tasks use VGG19 as the base model for transfer learning.
 The code is implemented in Python and uses TensorFlow Core for training.

 ## Files

 The repository contains the following files:

-- `malaria.py`: Python script for training the VGG19 model on a malaria image dataset.
-- `stanford.py`: Python script for training the VGG19 model on the Stanford Online Products dataset.
 - `bunny.py`: Python script for training the VGG19 model on a bunny image dataset.
-- `malaria_core.ipynb`: Jupyter notebook containing code for training and evaluating the malaria classification model.
-- `stanford_core.ipynb`: Jupyter notebook containing code for training and evaluating the Stanford Online Products classification model.
 - `bunny_core.ipynb`: Jupyter notebook containing code for training and evaluating the bunny classification model.

 ## Usage